omarandlorraine/strop/README.md

 	asla
 	aba

-Or let's say you want a multiply by three routine for the 6502.
+Or let's say you want a multiply by seven routine for the 6502.
 So you run

-    strop --arch mos6502 --function mult5 --search exh --live-in a --live-out a
+    strop --arch mos6502 --function mult7 --search exh --live-in a --live-out a

 Okay, the program spits out the following:

     sta 3
     asl a
+    adc 3
     asl a
     adc 3

 So that's store the original accumulator in zero page location 3, multiply the accumulator by four in the obvious way, and then add the original value.
 I don't yet know why location 3, or why the carry flag wasn't cleared anywhere.
 That's a bug.

-This was found by an exhaustive search.
+These programs were found by an exhaustive search.
 The difficulty is that this takes a long time to run, and the runtime is only going to get worse as I add more instructions to each architecture.
-Eventually there will also be miscellaneous stochastic search strategies to mitigate this problem.
+Eventually the problem of long runtimes will be mitigated by two things: miscellaneous stochastic search strategies which can run faster by not checking Every Single Possibility, and use of threads or something.
+.